-How to keep your Oculus Quest 2's Facebook account from being banned
+How to keep your Meta Quest 2's Facebook account from being banned

 Keep it civil

 If you're like me, your Facebook account is only used for Oculus.
 This is, by far, the best way to ensure that no other Facebook activity gets your Oculus Facebook account banned.

 While playing games online in VR, it's important to follow along with Facebook's Conduct in VR policy, which says players should respect the personal space of others and shouldn't harass others online.

-If you're a regular user of Facebook and take part in regular social media, consider reading through Facebook's Community Standards, which govern the use of the platform.
-Community Standards still apply even if you only use Facebook for the purposes of accessing Oculus content, but is even more important to follow when posting regularly on Facebook's platform.
+If you're a regular user of Facebook and take part in posting on social media, consider reading through Facebook's Community Standards, which govern the use of the platform.
+Community Standards still apply even if you only use Facebook to access Oculus content, but it's even more important to follow when posting regularly on Facebook's platform.

 Our top equipment picks